tomhallmain/simple_image_compare/README.md

 ## Image Browser

-After setting a directory before a comparison is run, the UI can be used as an image file browser.
+The UI can be used as an image file browser.
 This is especially useful on Windows 11 as there is an option to auto-resize images to fill the screen as well as to auto-refresh the directory files, which the default Windows Photo Viewer application does not support.
 In addition, tests indicate that it supports quicker and smoother transitions between images as well as a faster load time for directories with many images in some cases.
+You can also use this mode to mark groups of files and move them to various target directories.

-It is not implemented yet, but there will ultimately be zoom and drag functionality on this image browser, as well as when viewing grouped images after a comparison has been run.
+It is not implemented yet, but there will ultimately be zoom and drag functionality in browsing mode, as well as when viewing grouped images after a comparison has been run.

 ## Configuration

+Setting `clip_model` defines the CLIP model to use for generating embeddings.

+Setting `file_types` defines the allowed file extensions for gathering image files.

 Setting `file_check_interval_seconds` defines the interval between auto-updates to identify recent file changes.